sugarso/AppleSampleCode/README.md

 ===============

 Github clone of Apple released source code projects showing demos and implementation details for [Mac][2] & [iOS][1].
+For isolating revisions and merging fixes made by apple back into your own projects.

-###### This Repository
+##### This Repository
+>Kept it in sync with Apple code updates.
->Useful for tracking sample code updates such as bug fixes, new features, syntax revisions and co. made by apple for it's source code.
+>Useful for tracking changes such as bug fixes, new features, syntax evolution and co.
->We keep it in sync with each new upstream release.
-Combined with github **rad** UI for tracking changes this creates an awesome way to identify & merge fixes made by apple back into your own projects.

 *p.s.
 A pull request is only a small step for you, but a giant leap for the community.*